HoTschir/KiCadEditBusAliases/README.md

 # KiCadEditBusAliases
-Simple tool for easy editing of Bus Aliases across hierarchical sheets.
+Simple tool for easy edit of Bus Aliases across hierarchical sheets.

+It is easy, because of
+* edit bus member names within a text-box (text-editor-like)
+* assign/remove Bus Aliases to/from sheet by tick/untick a checkbox

 ## Installation
 * install python3